How Long Does a Solar Carport Installation Take?

 Once the site is clean and safe, the fencing is taken down and the installation is handed over to the customer, ready to start generating electricity.

-The duration of the cleaning & commissioning phase can range from 2-4 weeks, depending on the size of the carport installation.
+The duration of the cleaning & commissioning phase can be up to 3 weeks, depending on the size of the carport installation.

 Planning Your Carport Installation